 Women-Only Health Concerns

 Menopause is perhaps one of the most defining differences between a man and woman’s risk of heart disease.
-Women’s risk of heart disease starts to notably increase as estrogen levels decrease, most likely because the hormone helps keep blood vessels on the inner layer of the artery walls flexible, allowing blood to flow easily.
-Estrogen is also known to improve insulin sensitivity—a key concern that could lead to heart disease—and encourage higher HDL or "good cholesterol" and lower LDL or "bad cholesterol" (the latter type can clog blood vessels).
+Women’s risk of heart disease starts to notably increase as estrogen levels decrease, which affects the endothelium (the inner lining of artery walls).
+The endothelium "sets the tone" of the artery, impacts how easily cholesterol particles migrate into the wall and become deposited as plaque, and also plays a role in how prone those plaques are to rupture.
+Additionally, estrogen is known to improve insulin sensitivity—a key concern that could lead to heart disease—and encourage higher HDL or "good cholesterol" and lower LDL or "bad cholesterol" (the latter type can clog blood vessels).
 Though maintaining a healthy weight—which helps prevent your heart from being overtaxed and can help protect you from other heart-affecting diseases—can become more challenging for anyone with age, plummeting estrogen can make this even harder for women.

 Research has also shown that women who develop high blood pressure during pregnancy, known as preeclampsia, are twice as likely to develop heart disease in the future, although it’s unknown if the increased risk is due to pre-pregnancy factors as well.
 Women with high blood pressure, independent of pregnancy, are almost four times more likely to develop coronary heart disease than women with normal blood pressure (120/80 mmHg).